 The body, adapting to the situation, produces extra little bits of bone around the joint (attempting to stabilize it), producing what is commonly referred to as arthritis.

 Over time, this condition continues to become more painful and severe for your dog.

-Surprisingly, many Goldendoodles who suffer from this disease do not exhibit any symptoms or appear to be in pain, resulting in crippling arthritis as they age.
+Surprisingly, many Goldendoodle hip dysplasia sufferers do not exhibit any symptoms or appear to be in pain, resulting in crippling arthritis as they age.